MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v.md

 ms.assetid: 752dc760-a33c-41bb-902c-3bb2ecd9ac86
 ---

-# Install Hyper-V on Windows 11
+# Install Hyper-V on Windows

-Enable Hyper-V to create virtual machines on Windows 11.
-Hyper-V can be enabled in many ways including using the Windows 11 control panel, PowerShell or using the Deployment Imaging Servicing and Management tool (DISM).
-This documents walks through each option.
+Enable Hyper-V to create virtual machines on Windows.
+Hyper-V can be enabled in many ways including using the Windows control panel, PowerShell or using the Deployment Imaging Servicing and Management tool (DISM).
+This document walks through each option.

+>[!NOTE]
-> **Note:**  Hyper-V is built into Windows as an optional feature -- there's no Hyper-V download.
+> Hyper-V is built into Windows as an optional feature -- there's no Hyper-V download.

 ## Check requirements

-* Windows 11 Enterprise, or Pro
+* Windows 10 (Pro or Enterprise), or Windows 11 (Pro or Enterprise)
 * 64-bit Processor with Second Level Address Translation (SLAT).
 * CPU support for VM Monitor Mode Extension (VT-c on Intel CPUs).
 * Minimum of 4 GB memory.

+>[!NOTE]
-The Hyper-V role **can't** be installed on Windows 11 Home.
+> The Hyper-V role **can't** be installed on Windows 10 Home or Windows 11 Home.

-Upgrade from Windows 11 Home edition to Windows 11 Pro by opening up **Settings** > **Update and Security** > **Activation**.

-For more information and troubleshooting, see [Windows 11 Hyper-V System Requirements](../reference/hyper-v-requirements.md).
+For more information and troubleshooting, see [Windows Hyper-V System Requirements](/virtualization/hyper-v-on-windows/reference/hyper-v-requirements).

 ## Enable Hyper-V using PowerShell